-The landlocked province of Anhui provides the wildest of Chinese cuisine, as locals forage the mountain sides for herbs, berries, fungi and game.
+The landlocked province of Anhui provides the wildest of Chinese regional cuisine, as locals forage the mountainsides for herbs, berries, fungi and game.
 Anyone whose Asia vacation takes them to this region will notice the lack of frying and stir-frying, as locals tend to favor stews and braised meats.

 Local farms produce bayberry, tea leaves, bamboo shoots and dates, while wild mountain herbs are selected and added to dishes for both aroma and medicinal effects.

 If you’re feeling bold or in need of protein, steamed stone frog is one of the several famous regional dishes.
-But for those lighter or heart, there is also Luzhou roast duck, Li Hongzhang stew and egg dumplings.
+For those lighter of heart, there is Luzhou roast duck, Li Hongzhang stew and egg dumplings.

 Found along the northeast coast of China, Shandon cuisine, also known as Lu cuisine, is characterized by flash-fried seafood and vegetable dishes that aren’t too oily.

-Like in Cantonese cooking, Shandon chefs focus on using spices and herbs to add light complexities to flavors rather than dominate the dish.
-Green onions, garlic, ginger and a dash of red pepper are often found in the dishes.
+Like in Cantonese cooking, Shandon chefs focus on using spices and herbs to add subtle complexity to flavors rather than dominate the dish.
+Green onions, garlic, ginger and a dash of red pepper are often found in these dishes.

 Shandon does not use some of the heavier sauces found in Cantonese cuisine, relying instead on vinegar and lots of salt.

-This cuisine is another one that relies heavily on local delicacies, such as fish, turtles, indigenous mushrooms and bamboo shoots.
-Also known as Min cuisine or Hokkien cuisine, the dishes are often prepared to emphasize umami – the tantalizing fifth flavor for our palates.
+This Chinese food region is another that relies heavily on local delicacies, such as fish, turtles, indigenous mushrooms and bamboo shoots.
+Also known as Min cuisine or Hokkien cuisine, these dishes are often prepared to emphasize umami – the tantalizing fifth flavor for our palates.

-If you’re a soup person, this province is a must-visit for your Asia vacation.
+If you’re a soup person, this province is a must-visit.
 Fresh seafood soups gain richness with exotic, wild ingredients brought down from the mountains.

 As a coastal province, it’s no surprise that seafood and sea vegetables play heavily into the region’s cuisine.

-There are three styles of Zhejiang cuisine: Ningbo is known for salty seafood dishes, fully utilizing brines during preparation.
-Inland, there is Shaoxing, which uses less seafood, focusing instead on poultry and freshwater fish, while Hangzhou seems to include bamboo shoots in nearly every other dish.
+There are three styles of Zhejiang cuisine: Ningbo is known for salty seafood dishes, fully utilizing brines during preparation; inland, Shaoxing uses less seafood, focusing instead on poultry and freshwater fish; and Hangzhou seems to include bamboo shoots in nearly every other dish.

-Did we forget your favorite Chinese regional dish?
+Did we forget your favorite Chinese regional cuisine or dish?
 Tell us about it in the comments below!